ustwo/ustwo.com-frontend/CONTRIBUTING.md

 To make these work on IE we're using [SVG4everybody](https://github.com/jonathantneal/svg4everybody).

-Also, for animation sequences (like the down chevron or the close `x`), we're using SVG sequences with a bespoke component called `SVGSequenceAnimation`.
+Also, for animation sequences (like the down Indicator or the close `x`), we're using SVG sequences with a bespoke component called `SVGSequenceAnimation`.
 Unfortunately right now it's not possible to manipulate external SVGs, so these need to be inlined.

 The component `loading-icon` has a relatively large and complex css animation.
 Therefore a stylus plugin called Ornithopter has been used to generate these keyframes thus making maintenance easier.
 Please see the [README.md](./src/app/lib/spinner-keyframe-generator/README.md) for this library if any changes need to be made.